 Arbitration & Sulḥ Protocol

-All disputes are resolved first through a structured sulḥ (reconciliation) process mediated by the Sharī'ah Board.
-Failing that, binding arbitration under the South African Arbitration Act 42 of 1965 (as amended) applies, with the seat in South Africa.
+All disputes are resolved first through a structured sulḥ (reconciliation) process facilitated by the firm.
+Failing that, the dispute is referred to the MJC Mediation Department for mediation and, if need be, binding arbitration — with any award enforceable under the South African Arbitration Act 42 of 1965 (as amended).
 South African courts recognise and enforce such awards, and the good-faith obligations of Roman-Dutch contract law reinforce the sulḥ process as a legitimate pre-litigation step.

 Ethical Screens